therealzakie/pyText/documentation/keybinds/keybinds_windows_linux.md

 - Ctrl + V - Pastes copied text
 - Ctrl + A - Select all text in document
 - Ctrl + F - Find text in docment
+- Ctrl + R - Replace old text with new text in document

 - Ctrl + G - Open pyText's source code